Urban Revitalization - Creating Spaces That Inspire

 Click image to enlarge

 Hollywood Town Center

 The Hollywood Town Center and Sandy Boulevard project was developed in close collaboration with the Portland Planning staff to establish a plan for redevelopment of one of Portland’s major historic corridors, and streetcar town centers.
-The project, which won an award from the American Planning Association, set the vision for redevelopment of numerous underutilized properties around the newly built light rail transit station at the edge of the Banfield Freeway.
-The plan established clear code supported standards to create street-oriented, mixed-use buildings, and pedestrian links between the rail station and the community core along Sandy Boulevard.
+The project, which won an award from the American Planning Association, set the vision for the redevelopment of numerous underutilized properties around the newly built light rail transit station at the edge of the Banfield Freeway.
+The plan established clear code-supported standards to create street-oriented, mixed-use buildings, and pedestrian links between the rail station and the community core along Sandy Boulevard.

 The original planning Charrette was conducted in 2000, while Laurence followed up with other projects in the study area such as the Hollywood Home Depot and in 2010 a proposal for a Holly Square to face south across Sandy Boulevard at the heart of Hollywood.